 The big game wildlife includes deer, elk, bear and mountain lion.
 Other wildlife includes bobcat, bald eagles, mountain quail, ruffled and blue grouse and doves.

 The Klamath Basin and this ranch enjoy world-class waterfowling for ducks and geese.

 Denny Creek and Klamath Lake are known for German Brown Trout and Redband Rainbow Trout fishing with Ball Point being one of the better fishing areas because of it’s depth of nearly 30 ft.

-Rock Creek Ranch lies within one mile of the 23,000 acre Mountain Lakes Wilderness Area and within fifteen minutes of the Sky Lakes Wilderness.
+Rock Creek Ranch lies within one mile of the 23,000-acre Mountain Lakes Wilderness Area and within 15 minutes of the Sky Lakes Wilderness.
 This wilderness area has many miles of trails and lakes to hike, horseback and fish.
 The Rock Creek Ranch is the third largest private owner of timbered shoreline on Upper Klamath Lake in Klamath County.